bit-oh-my-god/ns3-dtn-bit/readme.md

 # Preface
-This Project is a simulate kit for dtn on ns-3 environment, easy to use for research purples.
+This Project is a simulation for dtn on ns-3 environment, easy to use for research purples, supporting customed routing definition and scenario definition.
 This project is highly inspirited by [Lakkakorpi](https://www.netlab.tkk.fi/tutkimus/dtn/ns/) Read this [paper](https://smartech.gatech.edu/bitstream/handle/1853/6492/GIT-CC-04-07.pdf?sequence=1&isAllowed=y) if you want know about TEG(time-expanded graph)